cppinclude/cppinclude/README.md

 ...
 ```

-It means if file char_kind.hpp will be changed 11 files are recompiled.
+The above output means that a change in char_kind.hpp will force 11
+files to recompile.

 [Back to top](#cppinclude)

 #### unincluded

-Show files that are found in file system but didn't found in includes.
+Show headers that are found in the search directories but that were not
+included in the source code.
-It often happens after refactoring when file that include header was deleted.
+It often happens after refactoring when headers when include directives
+were removed from code and thefiles remained in place.
 Example from [docs/examples/simple_example_with_unincluded_headers/](docs/examples/simple_example_with_unincluded_headers/)

 ```